 In March 2024, Bowel Cancer Australia along with co-chairs Mr Steve Georganas MP and the Hon Dr David Gillespie MP launched the Parliamentary Friends of Bowel Cancer, a non-partisan forum for parliamentarians to meet and interact with Bowel Cancer Australia and discuss matters relating to bowel cancer.

-The Group was formed following the inaugural 2023 Call on Canberra event where early-onset patients met with MPs and Senators.
+The Group was formed following the inaugural 2023 Call on Canberra event where early-onset advocates met with MPs and Senators.

 Bowel Cancer Australia is the leading community-funded charity dedicated to championing what matters most to people impacted by bowel cancer and empowering everyone affected to live their best life.